oconnor663/jacko.io/posts/async_futures.md

 [`tokio::time::timeout`]: https://docs.rs/tokio/latest/tokio/time/fn.timeout.html

-[^thread_cancellation]: We could spawn a new thread and call the function on
+[^thread_cancellation]: We could spawn a new thread and call any function we
-    that thread, using a channel for example to wait for its return value with a timeout.
-But if that timeout passes, there's no general way to stop the thread.
+    like on that thread, for example using a channel to wait for its return value with a timeout.
+But if that timeout passes, there's no general way for us to stop the thread.
 One reason this feature doesn't exist (actually [it does exist on Windows][TerminateThread], but [you should never use it][old_new_thing]) is that, if the interrupted thread was holding any locks, those locks would never get unlocked.
 Lots of common libc functions like `malloc` use locks internally, so forcefully killing threads tends to corrupt the whole process.
 This is also why [`fork` is difficult to use correctly][fork].

 [fork]: https://www.microsoft.com/en-us/research/uploads/prod/2019/04/fork-hotos19.pdf
 [TerminateThread]: https://learn.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-terminatethread#remarks